phetsims/build-a-nucleus/doc/model.md

 * Beryllium - 6 (4p 2n) can undergo an alpha decay where only 2 protons remain in the nucleus afterward.
 A nuclide with 2 protons does not exist so the 2 protons are shown in the "{{nuclide name}} does not form" case format and then forcibly emitted as well.
+* 0 protons and 0 neutrons is the base case and an acceptable state for the simulation to exist in even though such a nuclide does not exist.